raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Now edit the code so that the new sprite animates theway you want it to.
+Now edit the code so that the new sprite animates the way you want it to.

 Go to the step **Make a sprite bounce** for a reminder on how to add or change the second sprite's `point in direction`{:class="block3motion"} and `set rotation style`{:class="block3motion"}.